adeaver/grammargrove/README.md

 - [ ] Enter should work on forms
 - [ ] Infra: frontend doesn't always rerender (fast follow)

+#### Tech Debt
+- [X] Clean up search endpoint for grammar rules using nested serializers
+- [ ] See if you can clean up grammar rule examples

 #### Add Stripe Payments
 - [ ] redirect to Stripe payment dashboard
 - [ ] webhook for continuing payments